Thornton Lodge: History

 Thornton Lodge was originally a country manor that belonged to the Thornton family of Yorkshire who had owned properties in the area since at least 1686.
+The house is now a ruined, almost derelict shell of its former self.

 Community

 The modern population is primarily composed of second and third-generation Indian and Pakistani families.

 Infrastructure

 The major employers within this area are involved in the clothing, textile, and engineering industries.

 The nearest rail services are available at Lockwood railway station.